 Some funds apply screens to avoid investing in unethical areas.
 The strictness of these screens can vary.
 For example, a fund that avoids tobacco will avoid investing in tobacco companies but may invest in companies where tobacco products are sold.
 A fund with a strict view will avoid investing, but a fund with a more balanced approach may invest as it is not a core business area.

 Your Sterling & Law financial adviser will discuss your ideas and principles with you to help you find the right investment.

+Looking to discuss Ethical and Socially Responsible Investing?
 Find a local adviser from the list below.

 Sterling & Law has independent financial advisers covering London, the Home Counties,